learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/swift.md

 ## Testing Your App - Simulators: Interactions
 Once inside the Simulator window, you will notice several new tabs along the top of the Mac to help you in your tests.

 The iOS device can generally be interacted with on your Mac as you would on the actual device.
-For example, swiping and tapping act the same way as they would on the real device.
+For example, swiping and tapping act the same way as they would on a real device.
 Some other device interactions, like changing the orientation of the device, can be done by going to `Device` and selecting the desired option.
 Note that some interactions are simulated in a slightly different way than they occur on the real device.
 They can all be found [here](https://developer.apple.com/documentation/xcode/interacting-with-your-app-in-the-ios-or-ipados-simulator).

 The `I/O` tab hosts several options for changing how your Mac handles inputs and outputs, for example, if you'd like to change the output audio device.

 The `Features` tab hosts a plethora of features to help test the functionality of your app in a real-time setting.
 Note that some of these features may not function correctly if your simulated device does not accept the appropriate permissions.
 For example, to test locational features, you may need to enable these settings in the simulated test environment.
-Some notable features are as follows, and availability may depend on simulation device and iOS version:
+Some notable features are as follows, and availability may depend on the simulation device and iOS version:
 * FaceID and Authorize Apple Pay can be used to determine how your app handles these cases, if these interactions are ever requested by your app.
 * Toggle Appearance changes the device's view mode setting between light mode and dark mode so that you can see how your app’s UI may change depending on these user settings.
 * Increase/Decrease Preferred Text Size will show you how your app’s UI may change depending on the user’s text size.
 * Toggle Increased Contrast will show you how your app’s UI may change depending on whether the user is using their device in increased or regular contrast.
 * Location lets you simulate a device location, should your app have any location-dependent services such as CLLocation or MapKit.
-You can set a current location with latitude and longitude coordinates or simulate device movement with speeds ranging between running on foot to driving on the expressway.
+You can set a current location with latitude and longitude coordinates or simulate device movement with speeds ranging from running on foot to driving on the expressway.

 ## Testing Your App - Debugging
 Xcode hosts its own suite of debugging tools.
 Breakpoints generally serve as the basis for such debugging.